mrSmileG/transport/README.md

 **Tranpsportation problem solver**

-To get a solution, please, use base [react UI url](https://pure-reaches-12952.herokuapp.com/) or send the *POST* request to the [API Service](https://mighty-shelf-82507.herokuapp.com/)
+To get a solution, please, use base [react UI](https://pure-reaches-12952.herokuapp.com/) or send the *POST* request to the [API Service](https://mighty-shelf-82507.herokuapp.com/)

 *Body example:*